Sylhetis: Religion

-Hinduism is the second largest religion amongst Sylhetis.
 Other minority religions include Christianity and there was a presence of Sikhism after Guru Nanak's visit to Sylhet in 1508 to spread the religion and build a gurdwara there.
 This Gurdwara was visited twice by Tegh Bahadur and many hukamnamas were issued to this temple in Sylhet by Guru Gobind Singh.
 In 1897, the gurdwara collapsed after the earthquake.

 Notables

 Popular modern writers and poets from the region include Abdur Rouf Choudhury, Dilwar Khan and Chowdhury Gulam Akbar.
 Muhammad Mojlum Khan is a non-fiction writer best known for writing the English biographical dictionary, The Muslim 100.
 Prominent Bengali language non-fiction writers include Syed Murtaza Ali, Syed Mujtaba Ali, Dewan Mohammad Azraf, Abed Chaudhury, Achyut Charan Choudhury, Arun Kumar Chanda, Asaddor Ali, Ashraf Hussain and Dwijen Sharma.

+Reputed artists and media personalities from the region include Salman Shah who is considered one of the greatest actors in Bangladeshi film industry, Runa Laila who is a prominent singer with international acclaim, Hason Raja and Shah Abdul Karim who are the pioneers of folk music in Bangladesh.

-Cricket and football are the most popular sports amongst Sylhetis.
+Cricket and football are the most popular sports among Sylhetis.
 Many Sylheti cricketers have played for the Bangladesh national cricket team such as Alok Kapali, Enamul Haque Jr, Nazmul Hossain, Rajin Saleh and Tapash Baisya.
 Beanibazar SC is the only Sylheti club which as qualified for the Bangladesh League and Alfaz Ahmed was a Sylheti who played for the Bangladesh national football team.
 Hamza Choudhury is the first Bangladeshi to play in the Premier League and is predicted to be the first British Asian to play for the England national football team.
 Bulbul Hussain was the first breakthrough Sylheti professional wheelchair rugby player.
 Rani Hamid is one of the most successful chess players in the world, winning championships in Asia and Europe multiple times.
 Ramnath Biswas was a revolutionary soldier who embarked on three world tours on a bicycle in the 19th century.